markfinger/django-node/README.md

 ### django_node.node.run()

-A method which will invoke Node.js with the arguments provided and return the resulting stderr and stdout.
+Invokes Node with the arguments provided and return the resulting stderr and stdout.

 Accepts an optional keyword argument, `production`, which will ensure that the command is run with the `NODE_ENV` environment variable set to 'production'.